gchq/Palisade-services/attribute-masking-service/README.md

 redacted version of the resource onto the next service on the pipeline.
 This is an interim service on the Palisade stream pipeline that reads each resource off the "rule" Kafka topic.
-It will take each of these resources, ascertain if it is a "start" or "end" marker for the set of records (has a token but the message body is empty of content).
+It will take each of these resources, ascertain if it is a "start" or "end" marker for the set of records (has a token, but the message body is empty of content).
 If it is, no further processing is done.
 For messages that represent records, these are persisted as authorised requests and then a masked version of the resource is prepared to be forwarded to the next services.
-Both types of messages (markers and records) are forwarded using the Kafka topic "masked-resource" which is used in both the Topic-Offset Service and the Filtered-Resource Service.
+Both types of messages (markers and records) are forwarded using the Kafka topic"masked-resource" which is used in both the Topic-Offset Service and the Filtered-Resource Service.
 If at any time during the processing of a message, an error message is produced and sent to Kafka "error" topic where it is retrieved by the Audit Service.

 ## Message Model and Database Domain